jessemonroy650/googleMapExamples/Tutorial.md

 Next to create any Google map object we call the constructor and attach to our global namespace.

-In our case, we created a global variable named `gMap` in our `index.html`, then in the last function call we make (just before the map is drawn on the screen), we assign to `gMap` from `google.maps.Map()`.
+In our case, we created a global variable named `gMap` in our `[index.html](index.html)`, then in the last function call we make (just before the map is drawn on the screen), we assign to `gMap` from `google.maps.Map()`.

 To be clear, `gMap` is for drawing the map.
-For other objects there are similar function calls, like `google.maps.Markers()`.
-The other map objects we can call include sliders,buttons, and labels.
+For other objects, there are similar function calls, like `google.maps.Markers()`.
+The other map objects we can call include sliders, buttons, and labels.

 ### 3. Make a call to an object method. ###